ChangeVision/astah-drop-in-calendar-plugin/README.md

 Description
 ------------
-This Plugin enables you to stick calendar into Astah diagrams.
+This Plugin enables you to Drops a Calendar instantly into a diagram when you need it - Great when taking a minutes in a meeting or making plans using Mind Map.

 How to install
 ------------